-After you configure a best practice Decryption profile and apply it to traffic in a Decryption policy rule, check the log files to verify that the firewall is decrypting the traffic that you intend to decrypt and that the firewall is not decrypting the traffic that you don’t want to decrypt.
+After you configure a best practice decryption profile and apply it to traffic, check the log files to verify that the firewall is decrypting the traffic that you intend to decrypt and that the firewall is not decrypting the traffic that you don’t want to decrypt.
 In addition, follow post-deployment decryption best practices to maintain the deployment.

 - View Decrypted Traffic Sessions—Filter

 the Traffic Logs (MonitorLogsTraffic)

 using the filter ( flags has proxy ).This filter displays only logs in which the SSL proxy flag is on, meaning only decrypted traffic—every log entry has the value yes in the Decrypted column.You can filter the traffic in a more granular fashion by adding more terms to the filter.
 For example, you can filter for decrypted traffic going only to the destination IP address 188.8.131.52 by adding the filter ( addr.dst in 184.108.40.206 ):